 Are Your Company Drivers Creating Liability Risks?

-Driving is a routine part of many job responsibilities, from sales representatives visiting prospects, to delivery drivers transporting goods and even office managers going to the bakery to get a cake for employee birthday celebrations.
-Employees who have driving responsibilities create significant responsibility for companies to ensure that their employees are driving safely and legally when conducting company business.
-This article will outline the key aspects of liability when employees drive on company business, including the company's responsibility for checking driving records, insurance company responsibilities, the concept of negligent entrustment and will provide best practices for limiting liability.
+Driving is a routine part of many job responsibilities, from sales representatives visiting prospects to delivery drivers transporting goods, and even office managers going to the bakery to get a cake for employee birthday celebrations.
+Employees with driving responsibilities create significant responsibility for companies to ensure that their employees drive safely and legally when conducting company business.
+This article will outline the key aspects of liability when employees drive on company business, including the company's responsibility for checking driving records, insurance company responsibilities, negligent entrustment, and best practices for limiting liability.

 Company Responsibility for Checking Driving Records